bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 Just as with the CLI, the API exposes full access to the APIC for configuration, management, operation, troubleshooting and more.
 The APIC API is REST-based which offers several advantages over the CLI when creating scripts and programs to interact with ACI.
 For the purposes of this module, we’ll assume basic knowledge of RESTful API’s.
 However, a detailed discussion of REST API’s is available in the Coding 101 DevNet Lab, [here]( https://learninglabs.cisco.com/lab/aci/step/1).

 We can showcase APIC interaction with the API by creating another tenant and VRF in the fabric.
 Just as there are several tools which can be used to access the Command Line Interface of a device, we have a variety of options for API access as well.
 We can access the API directly from a script or program.
 However, for testing and learning a new API, it is often helpful to use a REST client to explicitly see the API call and response.
 For this purpose we’ll use Postman, a Google Chrome browser plugin.
-For Instructions on how to install and use Postman are available in the Coding 101 DevNet Lab, [here]( https://learninglabs.cisco.com/lab/aci/step/1).
+Instructions on how to install and use Postman are available in the Coding 101 DevNet Lab, [here]( https://learninglabs.cisco.com/lab/aci/step/1).
 These instructions demonstrate Postman using the APIC-EM API, not ACI.
 Since REST is not a protocol but a framework, no two RESTful API’s are identical.
 Nevertheless, there are many similarities between these two API’s and minor differences will be addressed as we as we use Postman, below.

 Note, before using Postman with the APIC, it may be necessary to accept the APIC’s self-signed SSL certificate in your Chrome browser.
 Do so by opening your chrome browser and navigate here: